1,000+ Opportunities

 Save a search for “Department of Energy” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: All States plus the District of Columbia, the U.S. Virgin Islands, Puerto Rico, Guam, Samoa, and the Commonwealth of the Northern Mariana Islands.
+Search similar grants →According to the current listing, eligibility includes: All States plus the District of Columbia, the U.S. Virgin Islands, Puerto Rico, Guam, Samoa, and the Commonwealth of the Northern Mariana Islands.
 Eligible applicant types include: U.S. Territories and possessions (includes institutions of higher education and hospitals), State, State (includes District of Columbia, public institutions of higher education and hospitals), U.S. Territories and possessions.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program